bdionne/indexer/Readme.md

     ERL_FLAGS='-sname couch@localhost -pa ../indexer' ./utils/run -i

 assuming hovercraft is compiled and on the path.
-The other thing you need is an empty db named foo-idx for each db foo you wish to index.
-After starting couch:

     indexer:start().
     indexer:index("biomedgt").

+It creates a new database, .eg. biomedgt-idx to store the index

 And with luck you see these <a href="http://gist.github.com/241278">messages</a>.
 While it's running you can search: